Shahjahan Noori: Resistance against Taliban and Al-Qaeda 1996-2001

-On July 2, 1997 Taliban captured Taliqan the Takhar provincial capital for one day, General Noori and other Northern Alliances commanders retreated to Farkhar Valley, on July 3, 1997, he returned along with other Massoud's commanders and took back control of the city. then General Noori was assigned by Ahmad shah massoud as 4th zone commander and his area of responsibility was the north of Taloqan, Nahr-e-Chaman and Namakab district and at same time he was command and controlling front line in Bangi to defend the province against Taliban offensive attacks.
+On July 2, 1997 Taliban captured Taliqan the Takhar provincial capital for one day.
+General Noori and other Northern Alliances commanders retreated to Farkhar Valley, on July 3, 1997, he returned along with other Massoud's commanders and took back control of the city. then General Noori was assigned by Ahmad shah massoud as 4th zone commander and his area of responsibility was the north of Taloqan, Nahr-e-Chaman and Namakab district and at same time he was command and controlling front line in Bangi to defend the province against Taliban offensive attacks.

 On August 8, 1998, the Taliban captured the northern opposition capital Mazar-i-Sharif.
 On August 11, they captured Taloqan, the Takhar provincial capital, the latest in a series of spectacular victories.
 General Noori retreated to his village Mashtan of Farkhar District in the border of Badakhshan.
 He received a letter from Amir Khan Motaqi invited him to join the Taliban but he refused and continued to resistance and just after 9 days on August 17, 1998, on offensive attack with his comrades he retook the strategic districts of Warsaj and Farkhar with taking 230 Taliban soldiers prisoners. in re-action the Taliban arrested hundreds of opposition members, mainly Tajiks including General Noori's younger brother Mohibullah Noori.
 On October 17, 1998, General Noori and other Northern Alliances commanders recaptured the previous Rabbani-stronghold of Taloqan city from the Taliban.
 (AFP, October 17, October 18, October 23).
-In the late 1998 a new forces was established by Ahmad Shah Massoud called Central Forces-Qowai-e-Markaz and Gen Noori was assigned as deputy commander, the forces which later suppose to form Afghanistan National Army.
+In the late 1998 a new forces was established by Ahmad Shah Massoud called Central Forces-Qowai-e-Markaz and Gen Noori was assigned as deputy commander, the forces later formed the Afghanistan National Army.

 In September 1999, the Taliban stepped up their pressure on United Front positions in northern Afghanistan, north of Kunduz city and to the east of Khanabad town in Takhar Province.
-The Taliban pushed through Bangi and threatened to take Taloqan, Commander Ahmad Shah Massoud's main command and control center and Gen Noori as command and controlling commander in Bangi had an important role in defending of Taloqan city and Taliban failed to capture the city.
+The Taliban pushed through Bangi and threatened to take Taloqan, Commander Ahmad Shah Massoud's main command and control center and General Noori as command and controlling commander in Bangi had an important role in defending of Taloqan city and Taliban failed to capture the city.